 Please note that immunizations and malaria prophylaxis are not provided by CCH.
-Each traveler should contact his/her healthcare provider or the local Health Department for this and all other required medications.
+Each traveler should contact his/her healthcare provider for this and all other required medications.
 Also note that some immunizations require several weeks in the body to be fully effective.
 Some malaria prescriptions also require you to begin taking medication as early as two weeks prior to your trip and/or continue that medication up to 4 weeks after your return.
 Please do not delay in consulting your healthcare provider.